-Buying a new mattress for two people can be tricky, because each one will want their common bed to meet their particular sleep patterns, comfort needs and unique support.
-Different needs for couples presents unique challenges during the mattress buying process.
+Buying a new mattress for two people can be tricky because each one will want their common bed to meet their particular sleep patterns, comfort needs, and unique support.
+Different needs for couples present unique challenges during the mattress buying process.
 Read on below, for learning about tips that will help couples to find the ideal mattress.

 Before you begin the shopping process, each of you should decide what you’re looking for in a new mattress.
 Ask questions such as:

 - Do you both like your mattress to have a firm feel?
 Or alternatively do you both like to feel a hug from it?

 - Do you both sleep hot?

 - What’s your budget?

 - What level of comfort do you both enjoy most?

 - Have you got a specific material preference… e.g. latex, memory foam, coils, hybrid?